-It’s a port of call, a home away from home, for diplomats, hustlers, entrepreneurs and wanderers.
+It’s a port of call, generic a home away from home, pilule for diplomats, online hustlers, entrepreneurs and wanderers.
 A shining beacon on the internet, all alone in the night.
 It can be a dangerous place, but it’s our last best hope for peace.
 The year is 2012.
 The name of the place is The Biblioblogging Carnival.

 Ranger One/Valen/Sinclair — Barth, Barth and More Barth

 “There was a saying on Mimbar, anyone who wanted to get a straight answer out of Ranger One was to look at every reply in a mirror while hanging upside down from the ceiling.”
 “Did it work?”
 “Oddly enough, yes!
 Or after a while you passed out and had a vision.
 Either way the result was pretty much the same.”

 Travis McMaken posts the abstract for his completed dissertation on Infant Baptism after Barth.
 Kait points us to Barth on the Freedom of Theology.
 She also looks at Barth and Oppression.
 What would Barth say about Tim Tebow?
 Andrew Browne reflects on how he fell in love with theology.
 Darren looks at Van Til’s critique of Barth.
 This was followed up by a post by David Congdon on Barth and actualistic ontology.

 And, of course, we can’t forget Daniel Kirk’s weekly interactions with Barth: one, two, three and four.